-Every lender in Australia offers fixed rate loans, however only a few will allow you to have the security of a rate that has been locked in while you are building your home.
+Every lender in Australia offers fixed rate loans but only a few allow you to fix when building your home.

-This is because fixed rate loans are more complex for banks to fund, so they don’t allow you to draw down the loan in progress payments.
-Luckily, there are some lenders that have different sources of funding for their loans.
+This is because fixed rate loans are more complex for banks to fund so they don’t allow you to draw down the loan in progress payments.

 What features are available?